 Instructions

-• In large skillet, melt butter over medium heat (if using drippings, just add melted drippings to skillet).
+• In large skillet, melt butter over medium heat (if using fatty drippings, just add drippings to skillet).
 Add flour and cook 4 to 6 minutes or until mixture becomes light to medium golden brown, whisking constantly.

 • While whisking, slowly add broth or non-fatty drippings until all liquid is incorporated.
 Heat to boiling over medium-high heat and cook 1 to 2 minutes or until gravy is thickened.